 Are you struggling to make new friends, form healthy relationships, or otherwise connect with people in your life?

-As it turns out, the quality of relationships in your life tend to have a dramatic effect on your happiness.
+The quality of relationships in your life has a significant effect on your happiness.
 If your interpersonal relationships are suffering, Interpersonal Therapy may be a good option for you.

 If you’re looking for interpersonal therapy services in NYC, look no further than Looking Glass NYC.
 Read below or contact us today for more information.
 We’d love to help you schedule an appointment!

-If any of these signs sound familiar to you, IPT may be able to help you improve your interpersonal relationships and social functioning so that you can better manage your mental health symptoms.
-Through IPT, you can learn how to assert yourself in interpersonal encounters, validate your own feelings and emotions, communicate more effectively with others, manage conflicts more constructively, and so much more.
-What you learn in therapy will depend on what you need to learn given your personality, preferences, struggles, and more.
+IPT can help you improve your interpersonal relationships and social functioning so that you can better manage your mental health symptoms.
+Through IPT, you learn how to assert yourself in interpersonal situations, validate your feelings and emotions, communicate effectively with others, and manage conflicts constructively.

 - You feel like your relationships with family, friends, or colleagues are strained or unsatisfying.